 - A new or existing employee is moving home to start or continue working for you.
 The new home is reasonably close to the workplace and the old one isn’t.
 Both domestic and international relocations qualify, as long as the destination is the UK2.

 - The relocation allowance must be spent or the relocation benefits provided by the end of the tax year following that in which the relocation took place.

 - Eligible are the following cost categories: cost of buying and selling a home, moving cost, cost for temporary accommodation, bridging loans and certain items for domestic use; The list is complex.
 Details can be found here.

 - This is only valid up until £8,000 of relocation cost.

 Why does this matter?

-Designating a portion of compensation to an employee as Relocation Support helps a company save on tax/social security in line with current legislation and provide a welcome cash boost to the employee to whom moving expenses are a very large cost factor.
+Designating a portion of compensation to an employee as Relocation Support helps a company save on tax/social security in line with current legislation and provide a cash boost to the employee to whom moving expenses are a large cost factor.
 Proactively helping the employee reduce their tax burden is a forward-thinking measure by the employer and sets the relationship off to a positive start.

 While this is already being done for senior employees, mid-level and junior employees usually miss out on this tax benefit because they receive their relocation support in the form of a one-off bonus (which is fully taxable).

 Move from paying bonuses to reimbursing relocation expenses.

 One large company we work with pays £500 signing bonus to relocating employees.
 Another one pays £100 per month as an accommodation stipend.
 This is not efficient because these payments are fully taxable.